h-pannu/ECommerceCheckout/README.md

 Documented the setup process and usage of the API in this README.
 Explained my approach, design decisions, and how I handled discount logic.

+****Improvements****
+If I had more time, here are some improvements I would consider:

+**Error Handling:**

+Implement better error handling and provide meaningful error responses for edge cases or invalid input.

+**Authentication and Authorization:**

+Add authentication and authorization mechanisms to secure the API if it were to be used in a real e-commerce system.

+**Logging:**

+Implement logging to capture important events and exceptions for monitoring and debugging purposes.

+**Optimization:**

+Optimize the discount calculation logic for performance, especially if there is a large catalog.

+**API Versioning:**

+Consider adding versioning to the API to handle future changes or updates to the checkout logic.

+**More Testing:**

+Expand the test suite to cover additional scenarios and edge cases.

+**Containerization and Deployment:**

+Dockerize the application for easy deployment and consider deploying it to a cloud platform.